frennadev/nitro-launch-bot/NEXTJS_SOCKETIO_INTEGRATION_GUIDE.md

 **Incoming (Server → Client):**

-- `worker_progress` - Detailed worker progress with phases
+- `worker_progress` - Detailed worker progress with phases (user-specific)
-- `worker_step` - Individual step updates
+- `worker_step` - Individual step updates (user-specific)
-- `token_launch_event` - High-level launch lifecycle events
+- `token_launch_event` - High-level launch lifecycle events (user-specific)
-- `launch_progress_update` - Overall launch progress tracking
+- `launch_progress_update` - Overall launch progress tracking (user-specific)

+### 🔐 **Security & Privacy Features**

+- **User-Specific Rooms**: Each user only receives events for their own operations
+- **Complete Isolation**: Users cannot see other users' data or progress
+- **Admin Monitoring**: Separate admin room for monitoring all users (admin only)
+- **Authentication Required**: All subscriptions require authenticated user IDs
+- **Server-Side Filtering**: Events are filtered at the server level, not client level

-This integration provides real-time visibility into all 7 workers with their detailed progress phases, making it perfect for creating responsive, user-friendly frontends that keep users informed throughout the entire token launch process! 🚀
+This integration provides **secure, real-time visibility** into all 7 workers with their detailed progress phases, ensuring users only see their own data while maintaining complete privacy and security! 🚀🔒